ligolang/ligo/gitlab-pages/docs/reference/bytes.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Bytes.concats list` is the concatenation of the byte
+The call `concats list` is the concatenation of the byte
     sequences in the list `list`, from left to right.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Bytes.concats(list)` is the concatenation of the byte
+The call `concats(list)` is the concatenation of the byte
     sequences in the list `list`, from left to right.

 </Syntax>